neuralrp/neuralrp/README.md

 ## Core Philosophy: Conversation First

 70-80% of your context budget should be dialogue, not metadata.
 Characters, world info, and relationships exist to support conversation, not dominate the prompt.
+AND, this is supported by both experience and studies: a short, strongly worded prompt beats a meandering, unfocused one.
+Why should't RP optimize for that?

-- **Inject once, reinforce minimally** — Full character cards on first appearance, then 50-200 token capsules every N turns
+- **Inject once, reinforce minimally** — Full character cards on first appearance, then 50-200 token PList statements or character capsules every N turns

 - **Just-in-time grounding** — World lore appears when semantically relevant, not before